 All public limited companies must appoint an appropriately qualified company secretary to oversee the corporate compliance function.
-Although they are no longer obliged to have one under the Companies Act, many private companies will also wish to appoint a company secretary in this capacity.
+Although they are not obliged to have one under the Companies Act, many private companies still gain comfort and peace of mind by appointing a company secretary in this capacity.

 At Shipleys, we are able to fulfil the role of company secretary in circumstances where it does not conflict with our other duties - such as auditing the accounts.
 In all situations, we will be pleased to offer advice and support to the company secretary of client and other companies.

-Frequently, one of the first tasks in setting up a new business venture is the formation of a company or LLP.
+Frequently, one of the first tasks of a Director in setting up a new business venture is the formation of a company or LLP.
 The process of incorporation can be complex and frustrating.

 We arrange the incorporation of more than 100 new companies every year, with minimum time and effort required by the client.
 With electronic communications to Companies House, we can usually incorporate companies within 24 hours of receiving instruction.

-Once formed, there is an ongoing requirement to maintain proper records of the directors and ownership of the company.
+Once formed, there is an ongoing requirement for the business to maintain proper records of the directors and ownership of the company.
 Any changes to the management or structure of the company must be notified to the Registrar of Companies within a prescribed period of time from the change taking place.

-Our team at Shipleys can take care of all the company's statutory records and notify the Registrar of any relevant changes.
+Our specialist team can take care of all the company's statutory records and notify the Registrar of any relevant changes.